What sportswear incentives can do for your high school sale.

 Sports teams already use sportswear as a part of their regular activities.
 In addition to regular game uniforms, they need practice gear, travel uniforms, and equipment bags.
 Earning customized garments with their team name and school colors is something players can identify with.
 Sponsors like it because they can get sportswear items for their players without paying for them.

 3. Sportswear Helps Set Fundraising Goals

-Sportswear serves 2 main purposes:
+Sportswear serves two primary purposes:

 - Motivates students to reach their fundraising goals

 - Builds team spirit and unity

 Sponsors can leverage sportswear to help everyone reach their sales goal by telling their group that everyone needs to sell enough to earn a specific garment from the prize brochure.
 So, for example, a sponsor can decide that red polo shirts must be worn whenever the team travels out of town.
 Therefore everyone will need to sell enough to earn that particular item.
 Players want to look like they belong to a team, so they will work harder to reach their goals.

 Like anything else, however, even the best sportswear prize program will only be as effective as the sponsor at promoting and enforcing the goal.
 If students understand that they are expected to sell, they probably will.
 Unfortunately, the opposite is also true.

 Are you looking for more fundraising tips and advice?
 Subscribe to our free monthly newsletter, where we share our expertise in school fundraising best practices and other helpful information.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.